DegardinBruno/Kinetic-GAN/README.md

 ## Model Zoo and Benchmarks

-PyTorchVideo provides reference implementation of a large number of video understanding approaches.
-In this document, we also provide comprehensive benchmarks to evaluate the supported models on different datasets using standard evaluation setup.
+We provide comprehensive benchmarks to evaluate the supported models on different datasets using standard evaluation setup.
 All the models can be downloaded from the provided links.

 ### NTU RGB+D (60 action classes)